 The data are clear that Aversives are amazingly common in homes and also happen in schools, too, and it isn’t just slapping hands with a ruler.
 A second grade classroom I visited had a display above the chalkboard: on the left was a list of the children’s names and stretching to the right were the stars they earned for 100% correct arithmetic homework papers.
 All the children had long rows of stars except for one girl who had only one star.
 Even though she had a visitor in her class, this teacher called the girl up to stand beneath the display and asked her, before all her classmates, why she had not done her arithmetic homework.
 She hung her head and said nothing.

 You, too, might have used aversives.
 It’s common to hear, “No”, “Don’t”, “Stop talking”, “I don’t like it when…”, “Shhhhh!”; or making non-verbal expressions such as finger to lips, grimacing, lifting eyebrows, pointing finger, wrinkling forehead, frowning, putting hand behind one ear.
 All are aversives.
 All provide something unpleasant as a response to what a child or a group of children do.

 Straight Talk About Hurting Others

-Like sex, talking about aversives can be uncomfortable, but it is essential that the issue be raised, so everything is clear.
-This subject is fraught with moral and ethical difficulties.
+Like sex, talking about aversives may not only be uncomfortable but also essential, so we are up front about all the choices.
+Aversives as a subject is fraught with moral and ethical difficulties.
 The National Association of Early Childhood Educators (NAEYC) has a code of ethical conduct which states as its first Principle: First do no harm, while harm continues on and on as a cultural practice.

 We have to address the nuances of aversives in order for this unethical hurting to stop.
 It may take generational change for families, but we educators have to insist that aversives at least be openly discussed.
 On the one hand hurting is uncivil and illogical: how can you educate young children to be courteous and caring if adult around them model ways of being that are unpleasant to others?
 On the other hand, aversives may have a place, if one is wise and caring.